-DNC 103 Dancing to the DJ I (1 cr. hr.)Z
+DNC 103 Dancing to the DJ I

 Students will learn swing, salsa and other dances that work well with music commonly played by DJ's.
 Grading for all students will be on a pass/fail basis.

 DNC 202 Big Band Ballroom Dance II (1 cr. hr.)